 After exploring Salina Turda, drive 40 mins to the city of Cluj Napoca.
 Explore its Gothic churches and vibrant night scene before flying home from Cluj International Airport.

 ☀️ When to do this itinerary: In June, July, and August for the perfect weather to explore and sunbathe, or in May and September for fewer crowds and milder temperatures.
+Alternatively, head to Romania in winter for skiing and winter wonderland sceneries.

 14. NORTH MACEDONIA + ALBANIA + GREECE: The Southern Balkans